reclaimhosting/docs/docs/Getting-Started-with-Reclaim-Hosting/Client-Area-and-cPanel-Basics.md

 ##### cPanel

 Next to the **Accounts** tab, you'll see a tab on the navigation bar labeled cPanel.
-Your **cPanel** is your control panel that lets you easily access and manage the files and applications of your account.
-For users with more than one hosting account, the menu item will convert to a dropdown menu so you have access to every cPanel area you’re a user on from one screen.
+Your **cPanel** is your control panel to you easily access and manage the files and applications of your account.
+For users with more than one hosting account, the menu item will convert to a dropdown menu to give you access to all of your cPanel areas from one screen.
 Read below to understand the basics of your cPanel dashboard.

 ##### Web Applications